centro/transis/README.md

 So even though the invoice object didn't have any validation errors, the `#validate` method returned `false` because one of its owned line item object did have an error.

 Transis also supports validation contexts.
 Multiple contextual validations can be registered for the same attribute.
-Each contextual validation will executed depending on the context provided.
+Each contextual validation may be executed depending on the context provided.
 Contextual validations will only be applied when a matching context value is provided to the `Transis.Model.validate` method.

 ```javascript